The best HBCUs of 2022

 - Cultural legacy: Some of the country’s most influential figures, including Vice President Kamala Harris, Oprah and Dr. Martin Luther King Jr., attended HBCUs.
 Because of this, many students feel greater passion to thrive in these institutions, as they feel obliged to honor and continue their school’s rich legacy.

 But despite these benefits, there are also some drawbacks to consider when attending an HBCU.
 For instance, HBCUs are largely underfunded, so they often lack state-of-the-art facilities that may be available at other institutions, and they aren’t able to provide as much aid to students as non-HBCU colleges.
-Lower funding also means that they’re often short-staffed, leading to a more inefficient administration, which can be frustrating.
+Lower funding also means they’re often short-staffed, leading to a more inefficient administration, which can be frustrating.

 Still, whether going to an HBCU is the right choice for you will depend on what you value the most.
-If you want to have a quality education and be part of a close-knit community where you get to know most of your peers and faculty, then attending an HBCU may be the right choice.
-However, if you’re all about the big campus experience and crave a more individualistic approach, then you may be better off looking into other options.
+If you want to have a quality education and be part of a close-knit community where you get to know most of your peers and faculty, attending an HBCU may be the right choice.
+However, if you’re all about the big campus experience and crave a more individualistic approach, you may be better off looking into other options.

 Methodology